Business groups warn Trump against pulling out of South Korean free trade deal

 The U.S. Chamber of Commerce urged its members in an “all hands on deck” memo to lobby the administration and lawmakers to stop a decision that could come as early as this week.

 “We encourage you to urgently arrange for calls by senior executives to the White House and other senior administration officials urging them not to proceed,” the memo stated.
-“If you can mobilize Republican governors or other opinion leaders who can make the geo-strategic security argument, now is the time.”
+“If you can mobilize Republican governors or other opinion leaders who can make the geostrategic security argument, now is the time.”

-The National Cattlemen’s Beef Association also sent an appeal to its members Saturday to speak out in support of the agreement, which was first negotiated during the George W. Bush administration, with a renegotiated deal under President Barack Obama implemented in 2012.
+The National Cattlemen’s Beef Association also sent an appeal to its members Saturday to speak out in support of the agreement, which was first negotiated during the George W. Bush administration, with a renegotiated deal under President Obama implemented in 2012.

 South Korea is the sixth-largest trading partner of the United States, with about $112 billion in goods traded between the two countries last year.